‘Avengers: Endgame’ Writers Believe Steve Rogers Was Always Peggy Carter’s Husband

 The writers for Avengers: Endgame just made a major revelation regarding Steve Rogers and Peggy Carter.
-Of course, this revelation is just their opinion at the moment, and not necessarily confirmed by anyone else in the Marvel Cinematic Universe.
+Of course, this revelation is just their opinion at the moment and not necessarily confirmed by anyone else in the Marvel Cinematic Universe.
 In Captain America: The Winter Soldier, Steve visits a very old Peggy Carter who appears to be suffering from dementia.
 It’s revealed Peggy has been married and had children and Endgame writers Stephen McFeely and Christopher Markus believe that was always Steve but he didn’t know it at the time.

 In a new interview (via CinemaBlend) McFeely explains that although it seems like Peggy married some other man, it’s actually Chris Evans’ Steve Rogers since he believes the character is part of a time loop.